code-with-amitk/Code-examples/ds_questions/README.md

 ## Big O(n)
+### Complexity
-- **Complexity**
+- **What**
   - worst-case: maximum number of steps taken in any instance of size n
   - best-case: minimum number of steps taken in any instance of size n.
   - average-case: average number of steps over all instances of size n
-- **Rules** Ignore the difference between multiplicative constants.	f(n) = 2n and g(n) = n are identical
+- **Space:**
+  - **O(1) is not Constant Space?** Constant soace means amount of space that your algorithm uses is independent of the input parameters.
+Say you are given an array of size n.
+If the amount of space your algorithm uses increases/decreases with n, then it's not constant.
+If your algorithm always uses a fixed amount of space everytime independent of input size, then its constant space.
+  - **Recursion?** When you use recursion, the stack also counted in space complexity.
+- **Time:** ASYMPTOTIC ANALYSIS?
+Used to simplify the analysis of Running-Time of algorithm.
+  - a.
+Drop lower level order terms+constant factors.
+50nlogn => O(nlogn).
+  - b.
+O(nlogn) + O(n) => O(nlogn)

 ## SPEED UP PROGRAM
 - **Why** When some of test cases fail, this will lead to time improvements.
 Add before your class implementation